windkh/node-red-contrib-telegrambot/README.md

  `msg.payload` contains the message details
   - **chatId**  : the unique id of the chat.
 This value needs to be passed to the out node when responding to the same chat.
-  - **type**    : the type of message received: message, photo, audio, location, video, voice, contact
+  - **type**    : the type of message received: message, photo, audio, location, video, animation, voice, contact
   - **content** : received message content: string or file_id, or object with full data (location, contact)

 `msg.originalMessage` contains the original message object from the underlying [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api) lib.